Nutrition and Dietetics

 Step 2: Application processing and demographic information

-After some initial information for your application has been entered, you will be sent an email and you must follow the link provided to complete an online form to verify demographic information.
-The form links to the application in the database, which cannot be processed unless the form has been completed.
+After some initial information for your application has been entered by the DPD program director, you will be sent an email, and you must follow the link provided to complete an online form to verify demographic information.
+The form links to the application in the database, which can only be processed if the form has been completed.
 Please check junk/spam folders for this email from CDR or REPS.
+The application will only be started by the DPD program director after an email has been received containing expressed interest in taking the DTR exam, the verification statement, and an original copy of the transcript.

 The DPD Director will process and upload all required documents to CDR.
 Once your application submission to CDR has been approved, you will receive an email confirming registration eligibility from CDR within approximately 3-5 business days.
 CDR then forwards your information to Pearson VUE for further processing.
 Candidates typically receive their Authorization to Test email from Pearson VUE within 48 hours of receiving eligibility confirmation from CDR.
 Then you are ready to go and take the test!